ptmrio/autorename-pdf/README.md

 ### Command-Line Usage (Optional)

-For command-line users, autorename-pdf can also be executed from the terminal:
+For command-line users, AutoRename-PDF can also be executed from the terminal:

 - **Rename a single PDF**: